Meet the Teacher Q & A

 What is your name?
 Mrs Helliwell

 What class do you teach?
 I teach in the Acorns unit so Nursery, Reception, Year 1 and Year 2.
-I share my teaching role with Mrs Jardine.
+I share my teaching role with Mrs Crampsey.
 Mrs Docherty, an experienced Higher Level Teaching Assistant, also helps us in Acorns and she has worked at the school for over 20 years.
 Mrs Baker-Bell is also part of our team, supporting learning across the unit.

 How long have you worked at Castle Carrock?
 I have worked at Castle Carrock School for over 10 years, first as a teaching assistant and then I became a teacher working across KS1 and Early Years.